 One batch makes around 80 buckeyes.
 Store your buckeyes in the refrigerator or freezer.

-This is especially true for chocolate chips.
 Don’t skimp on your chocolate!
-I have actually just recently switched to using Ghiradelli’s chocolate chips (rather than Nestle’s) because they melt the smoothest.
+I now only use Ghiradelli semi-sweet chocolate chips (rather than Nestle’s) for my buckeyes because they melt the smoothest.

 Paraffin is found in the canning aisle.
 A box of Gulf Wax (brand name) sells for around $2.50 a box.
 Each box has 4 bars and since only a 1/3 of the bar is used for each batch, one box will last you for several years.
 If you can’t find it in your grocery store, you can order a box of Gulf Wax from Amazon here.